Texas Governor Greg Abbott Posted Fake Winston Churchill Quote About Anti-Fascists

-Texas Gov. Greg Abbott took to Twitter in the wee hours of the night to warn against the dangers of anti-fascism, known as antifa, by sharing a supposed Winston Churchill quote: “The fascists of the future will call themselves anti-fascists.”
+Texas Gov. Greg Abbott took to Twitter in the wee hours of the night to warn against the dangers of anti-fascism, known as Antifa, by sharing a supposed Winston Churchill quote.

 In the now-deleted tweet posted on Tuesday, the Republican governor accompanied the quote by noting that “some insights are timeless.”
-The photo containing the quote and a black and white photo of the former prime minister included the introductory message: “Churchill on the leftwing.”
+The photo containing the quote and a black and white photo of the former prime minister included the introductory message, “Churchill on the leftwing.”

 However, the celebrated English statesman who served as Britain’s prime minister twice most likely never uttered such words.